Yarn is a gorgeous and dynamic fiber, and probably one of the main reasons you love crochet so much!

 But, it’s complicated…

-If you feel confused and overwhelmed by all of the different numbers, names, weights and sizes that yarn is made in, then the following will definitely help to explain the US yarn weight classification system!
+If you feel confused and overwhelmed by all of the different yarn numbers, yarn names, yarn weights and yarn sizes that yarn is made in, then the following will definitely help to explain the US yarn weight classification system!

 This has nothing to do with the heaviness of a yarn unit (in ounces, grams or pounds).